k-pulkit/k-pulkit.github.io/my_collections/_posts/iac/2023-12-13-what-is-terraform-state.md

 header:
   teaser: /assets/images/collections/pages/terraform-articles.jpg
 toc: true
-excerpt: "Understand the meaning of state in terraform projects"
+excerpt: "What is terraform state and what is its role in IaC development."
 ---

 ## Objective